 Kino Nights Film Series

-In 2025, Kino Nights features bold films that address personal and collective trauma.
-Our line-up includes documentary and fiction films that touch on historical events that have left scars in the consciousness of the filmmakers, and their audiences.
-The works we present go beyond the descriptive to evoke the unthinkable and process the shock and horror without exploiting it, by using a distinct cinematic language.
+In Spring 2025, Kino Nights: Representing Trauma featured bold films that address personal and collective trauma.
+Our line-up included documentary and fiction films that touch on historical events that have left scars in the consciousness of the filmmakers, and their audiences.
+The works we presented go beyond the descriptive to evoke the unthinkable and process the shock and horror without exploiting it, by using a distinct cinematic language.
 They create sensory experiences, spaces of shared imagination and affect that put audiences in fellowship with people, places and events of rupture, punctuated by violence, genocide, or catastrophe that reverberate long after they have unfolded.